Dizzy: Large-Scale Crawling and Analysis of Onion Services: Results

 In terms of connectivity to the regular web, we found a total of 18.1k onion services (45.8\%) that had 127.4k URLs pointing to 13.3k regular web domains (i.e., unique websites).
 Most of the onion services represented marketplaces (68.0\%), followed by pornography (12.9\%), social media (5.7\%), crypto (5.2\%), and finally other services (8.2\%).
-We also found that Blockchain,\footnote{\url{https://www.blockchain.com}} a popular cryptocurrency blockchain explorer, is the most referred regular website, with about 3.4\% of the URLs pointing to it from onion services.
-This is followed by the Tor Project (3.1\%), Twitter\footnote{\url{https://twitter.com}} (2.9\%), the Bitcoin Project\footnote{\url{https://bitcoin.org}} (2.4\%), and then Facebook\footnote{\url{https://facebook.com}} (2.4\%).
-The reason behind Blockchain's popularity in onion services is that illicit cryptocurrency websites, such as Bitcoin multipliers, list real Bitcoin transactions on their homepage and link them to Blockchain for verification.
-By doing so, these services hope to trick users into making payments by showing them transactions where the output value is at least 2x the input value, claiming that these are actual returns paid by the service to its users.
+We also found that Blockchain~\cite{blockchaincom}, a popular cryptocurrency blockchain explorer, is the most referred regular website, with about 3.4\% of the URLs pointing to it from onion services.
+This is followed by the Tor Project (3.1\%), Twitter~\cite{twittercom} (2.9\%), the Bitcoin Project~\cite{bitcoincom} (2.4\%), and then Facebook~\cite{facebookcom} (2.4\%).
+The reason behind Blockchain's popularity in onion services is that illicit cryptocurrency websites, such as Bitcoin multipliers, list real Bitcoin transactions on their homepage and link them to Blockchain for verification, as discussed in~\S\ref{sec:phising-discussion}.
 As for malicious regular websites, we found that 4.1k URLs were considered malicious, where at least one VT scanner marked them so, out of which 2.7k URLs (65.9\%) from 864 root-level domains were pointed to by strictly illicit services, which constituted 61.69\% of all linked onion services.
 Many of these illicit onion services represented social media forums (48\%), followed by marketplaces (26.3\%), and pornography (11.4\%).